skiselev/micro_8088/Documentation/Proton-XT_Controller-PT8010AF.md

 uses SRAM memory, so memory does not need to be refreshed.

 It appears that in both chipsets, the DRAM refresh is disabled by **writting** port 0x43 (8254 PIT Control Register) and selecting channel 1, and enabled by **reading** port 0x41 (8254 PIT Channel 1 Register).
-The weird thing is that the BIOS **writes** port 0x43, and then **writes** port 0x41, but never reads port 0x41, so the refresh should remain disabled.
+The weird thing is that the BIOS **writes** port 0x43, and then **writes** port 0x41, but it never reads port 0x41, so the refresh should remain disabled.
 Perhaps PT8010AF also uses 0x41 port write to enable the refresh?

 ### IORDY Timing